 I believe in Jesus and the forgiveness He offers so freely, and I can’t talk about my experience with forgiving or holding grudges without mentioning it.
 I prayed for realization of grudges and prayed for the strength to forgive people who have hurt me.
 My prayers have been answered, but it’s ongoing process.
 Some things are easier, and others I have to forgive moment-by-moment and strengthen those forgiveness muscles.
 The scripture Matthew 18:21-35 is something I go back to repeatedly when I feel justified to be angry with someone.
 Oh.
 My.
 Word.
 I should probably just read that every day…

 I also work with women who carry around a lot of emotional baggage, and I believe practicing forgiveness can set them free, help with weight loss struggles, and restore peace.
 I see a lot of fake forgiveness, where people aren’t going through the work (and sometimes pain) of accepting and dealing with whatever transpired, and truly releasing that person (but saying they have).
 Your health is worth asking yourself if you’ve truly let go.
 And go and re-read the section on what forgiveness “is and is not” if you need to.
 Releasing that person (or yourself, or even God) is actually releasing YOU, and you are so worth it.

 My passion is to help women attain health in every area of their lives.
-A Fit Tutor Membership includes support, encouragement, accountability, nutrition coaching, and online workouts for a small price of $11.99/mo.
+I created The Fit Tutor to be a positive influence on women and help them to have the resources needed to eat healthier, exercise, and live a better life.
+A membership includes support, encouragement, accountability, nutrition coaching, and online workouts for as little as $11.99/mo.
 Get help with controlling what you can- exercise and food- and get encouragement while you work through the rest.
 Life is hard and you don’t have to do it alone!

 I believe in you!– Allison